-Budget ordinance amendment #8 to the 2007-2008 City of Greenville budget and to ordinance 05-50 West Greenville Revitalization Capital Project

-Attached is an amendment to the 2007-2008 budget ordinance for consideration at the March 13, 2008 City Council meeting.
-For ease of reference, a footnote has been added to each line item of the budget ordinance amendment, which corresponds to the explanation below:

-A To appropriate additional capital grant funds needed to purchase and install diesel particulate filters on seven transit buses.
+Budget ordinance amendment #8 to the 2007-2008 City of Greenville budget and to ordinance 05-50 West Greenville Revitalization Capital Project • Attached is an amendment to the 2007-2008 budget ordinance for consideration at the March 13, 2008 City Council meeting.
+For ease of reference, a footnote has been added to each line item of the budget ordinance amendment, which corresponds to the explanation below: A To appropriate additional capital grant funds needed to purchase and install diesel particulate filters on seven transit buses.
 This is considered a voluntary bus retrofit project that will reduce certain diesel emissions up to 90%.
 These capital grant funds are reimburseable at 80% (\$53,200).
-Therefore, the City's portion will be 20% (\$13,300).

-B To allocate and reallocate funds previously appropriated in the West Greenville Capital Project Fund.
+Therefore, the City's portion will be 20% (\$13,300). $\underline{\mathbf{B}}$ To allocate and reallocate funds previously appropriated in the West Greenville Capital Project Fund.
 The reallocations are based on where actual needs are within the project.
-Construction, Acquisition and Infrastructure spending has outpaced the amounts that were previously estimated.

-C To adjust revenues and expenditures for the Library based on changes in projected income and spending for the 2007-2008 fiscal year.
-This amendment was approved by the Sheppard Memorial Library Board of Trustees at the Janaury 16, 2008 meeting.

-The budget ordinance amendments affect the following funds: increase the Transportation Fund by \$66,500, West Greenville Revitalization Capital Project Fund by \$509,135; and a decrease in Sheppard Memorial Library by \$8,289:
+Construction, Acquisition and Infrastructure spending has outpaced the amounts that were previously estimated. $\underline{C}$ To adjust revenues and expending income and spending for the 2007 the Sheppard Memorial Library B -2008 fiscal year r.
+This amendmer nt was approved by The budget ordinance amendments affect the following funds: increase the Transportation Fund by \$66,500, West Greenville Revitalization Capital Project Fund by \$509,135; and a decrease in Sheppard Memorial Library by \$8,289: AdjustedProposedRevisedFund NameBudgetAmendmentAdjusted Budget

-Fund Name Adjusted Proposed Revised Budget Amendment Adjusted Budget